-The ARC comprises:
+The ARC comprises the following two members:

-Michael Doery, independent director (Member and Chairman of NRC and ARC)
+Michael Doery, Independent Director (Member and Chairman of NRC and ARC)

-Paul Dwyer, independent director and Company Chairman (Member)
+Paul Dwyer, Independent Director and Company Chairman (Member)

 The Board expects to appoint an additional member to fully comply with Recommendation 4.1 when a suitable candidate is identified and available.
-The skills and experience of the ARC members, together with the number of meetings held and the number of meetings attended by each Committee member in the reporting period, are set out in the 2023 Annual Report.
+The skills and experience of the ARC members, together with the number of meetings held and the number of meetings attended by each Committee member in the reporting period, are set out in the 2024 Annual Report.
+The Audit and Risk Committee Charter can be found on the Company's website.

-The Company does not comply with Recommendation 4.1 (a)(1) in that it only has two members.
+The Company does not comply with Recommendation 4.1 (a)(1) as it only has two members on the Audit and Risk Committee.